 Note: One of the authors of this document (Rob) holds two dissenting opinions.
 First, he’s not willing to let two-way databinding go without seeing a robust alternative presented, which has not been done at this point.
 If no alternative can be found, the general binding syntax may need to be revised to include directionality.
 Second, he does not believe that details of the templating system should be conflated with the binding system.
 Thus, he is not in favor of embedding additional data into the attribute.
 He would rather support a microsyntax that is transparent to the binding system, but handled by the template compiler.
 Such a system would convert the microsyntax into standard bound properties.
 This would open up a lot of possibilities for developers.
 However, its potential danger for misuse/abuse should be stressed to the community in order to prevent a proliferation of custom syntax.
 As an alternative to microsyntax, the expression language could be extended to include the idea of “binding options” which could allow for the specification of a local variable, directionality, triggers, etc.

+…….